unlimitedsoftwareworks/type-c/checklist.md

 Maybe even a built-in range class? like python x[0:3] -> x[Range(0, 3)] by overloading the index access operator.

 Lots of potential work here, but also low priority.

+### Improve performance, by a lot!
+if we can create "templates" for types, we can then use local index instead of global offset for structs, interfaces and classes.
+Hence we can avoid searching for index within the globalIndex table.

+For each **defined** type, we add it to the template segment, each object will then be created based on that template (it has predefined index for its fields), and we can then use that index.
+Each struct/class/interface/variant will need to have an ID referencing the template ID used to create it.

+When generating bytecode, we will need instruction to fetch data from local index instead of global index.